 - Becoming embedded in the team’s workflow and absorbing enough context to start adding value as soon as possible.

 Joining a new organisation can be intense.
-This immersion phase needs to make room for company-wide onboarding sessions and flex to the specific needs of the team: should the EM focus more on understanding strategy, improving team health, or getting to grips with the technical domain?
+This immersion phase needs to make room for company-wide onboarding sessions and flex to the team context.
+Should the new EM focus more on understanding strategy, improving team health, or getting to grips with the technical domain?
+There’s no right answer.
+It depends on the needs of the team.

 Ownership